Anne-Marijke Podt: Politics

 Podt ran for the Utrecht municipal council in 2014 and was elected as D66's seventh candidate.
 She had previously chaired D66's International Affairs/International Cooperation thematic department in the years 2010–12.
 In the council, Podt's specialties were youth, welfare, public health, diversity, social shelters, and addiction treatment.
 In 2016, she proposed a pilot to immediately give a house to 200 news refugees who have yet to receive a residence permit and to start their integration process.
 The plan did not receive enough support from the council.
 She also successfully pled for unisex toilets in municipal buildings in 2016 to make them more attractive for transgender people, making Utrecht the first municipality in the Netherlands to have them in its city hall.
 Podt was re-elected in 2018, being placed second on D66's party list, and became her party's vice caucus chair.
 Her specialties changed to work, income, LGBTI, refugees, integration, social shelters, and addiction treatment.

 Podt participated in the March 2021 general election as D66's 26th candidate.
 She received 3,919 preference votes and was not elected, as her party won 24 seats.
 Following the resignation of D66 member of parliament Steven van Weyenberg, Podt was sworn into the House of Representatives on 7 September 2021.
 Van Weyenberg had stepped down due to his new cabinet position.
 Podt left the Utrecht municipal council and serves in the House as D66's spokesperson for refugees, migration, the Participation Act, migrant workers, labor conditions, integration, sex work, and human trafficking.
-She is on the Committees for Agriculture, Nature and Food Quality (vice chair); for Education, Culture and Science; for Finance; for Justice and Security; and for Social Affairs and Employment.
 In the House, Podt advocated allowing migrant workers into the Netherlands to mitigate personnel shortages.
+She also wrote a policy proposal to mostly remove labor restrictions for asylum seekers.
+These limited migrants from being employed within half a year of their arrival and from working more than 24 weeks per year afterwards.
+Under Podt's proposal, asylum seekers would have to wait only one month after their arrival to apply for jobs, and the yearly limit would be removed.
+A judge later called the labor restrictions unlawful, but the cabinet appealed the decision.
+During a debate on Podt's proposal in May 2023, Minister for Migration Eric van der Burg (VVD) opposed the plans, saying there are more pressing issues related to an increased migrant influx to focus on.